Wickliffe’s Seven City Parks

 For a city of four square miles, Wickliffe hosts a spectacular seven city parks.
 Located conveniently around the City, the parks provide activities for residents of all ages.
 The City has two swimming pools (at Coulby and Jindra Parks) and a Splash Park (Orlando Park).
 Three of the parks were re-named after residents who perished in service to our country (Featherston, Intihar and Jindra Parks).
 A listing of all the parks and the amenities they provide are listed below.
 Pavilions at the various parks may be reserved by residents by calling the Recreation Department or by emailing a permit found online at our City website.

-For a printable reservation form, click on the desired park link below.
+An updated printable 2019 reservation form will be available soon.
+To get the form, click on the desired park link below.
 Complete the form and bring to the Recreation Dept during business hours, email to address on form or fax to (440) 943-7107.

 28730 Ridge Rd.